-Using a third-party security program is pretty common as they offer extended features and protect your system from any suspicious activity.
-Modern antivirus programs come with a safe browsing feature that manages your internet connection to keep you from visiting harmful websites.
+Using a third-party security program is quite common, as they offer extended features and protect your system from any suspicious activity.
+Modern antivirus programs come with a safe browsing feature that manages your internet connection to prevent you from visiting harmful websites.

 If you are using a third-party security program, we recommend turning it off temporarily to see if that resolves the issue.
 Once the antivirus program is off, try visiting the problematic website in your browser.
-In case the problem persists after disabling your security program, move to the next method below.
+If the problem persists after disabling your security program, proceed to the next method below.

-Windows Defender Firewall is a vital component of the operating system as it manages the inbound and outbound internet connections.
-In some scenarios, you can experience connectivity issues on your browser because the firewall is blocking the inbound or outbound connection.
+Windows Defender Firewall is a vital component of the operating system, as it manages the inbound and outbound internet connections.
+In some scenarios, you may experience connectivity issues with your browser because the firewall is blocking the inbound or outbound connection.

 To check if your firewall is blocking the connection, you can temporarily disable the Windows Defender Firewall on your computer to see if that resolves the issue.
-In case the problem goes away after you have disabled the firewall, you can whitelist the browser in your firewall settings to prevent the Windows Defender Firewall from blocking any connections from the browser.
+If the problem goes away after disabling the firewall, you can whitelist the browser in your firewall settings to prevent the Windows Defender Firewall from blocking any connections from the browser.

 - First, open the Control Panel by searching for it in the Start Menu.

-- On the Control Panel window, navigate to System and Security > Windows Defender Firewall.
+- In the Control Panel window, navigate to System and Security > Windows Defender Firewall.

 - Finally, choose the Turn off Windows Defender Firewall option for both Private and Public network settings.
 Click OK.